rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/03-InitializeWorkspace.md

 5. Click on the `Create repository` button to finalize the creation of the repository

-// Add screenshot to illustrate the repository initialized

 ## Validation of the configuration of the repository created

 - The visibility of the repository should be consistent with the option you selected (_public or private_)